 Negatives: One of the best pull-up progression exercises is the negative.
 It is a highly effective technique to train your central nervous system to learn the mechanics of a pull-up movement while simultaneously building strength for pull-ups.

-Pausing Negatives: One variation of the negative is to pause during the decent.
+Pausing negatives: One variation of the negative is to pause during the descent.
 Pausing for a few seconds while your chin is below the bar is especially helpful in developing strength since the top position of the pull-up is relatively easy to hold.

-How to do it: Basically, begin the decent portion of a negative but stop and hold a flexed-arm position for as long as you can, then finish with a controlled negative movement.
-Stop at 25%, 50%, or 75% of the pull-up descent—wherever you are weakest.
+How to do it: Begin the descent portion of a negative but stop and hold a flexed arm position for as long as you can, then finish with a controlled negative movement.
+Stop at 25%, 50% or 75% of the pull-up descent -- wherever you are weakest.
 Practice pausing at all three positions when you get stronger.

 How to do it: Start by standing under a bar and be able to reach it by jumping from the ground.
 The taller the bar, the harder the jumping pull-up will be; the lower the bar, the easier the jumping pull-up will be.
 If the bar is too tall, you may "shorten" it by using a plyo-box or by finding a lower bar.
 But in either case, you should have a sturdy platform from which to "jump off" in the execution of a jumping pull-up.

-Partial Range of Motion (ROM) pull-ups: A partial ROM pull-up is when you either do not go all the way down, or do not go all the way up, or both (anywhere from 1/4 to 3/4 ROM).
+Partial range-of-motion pull-ups: A partial ROM pull-up is when you either do not go all the way down, do not go all the way up or both (anywhere from a quarter to three-quarter ROM).
 Even though you do not get credit on the PFT for partial ROM pull-ups, if you are still too weak or too heavy to perform full ROM unassisted pull-ups, partial ROM pull-ups will help get you over the hump.

-Partner-Assisted pull-ups: A partner helps you with the UP portion of the pull-up by "spotting" you on the way up.
+Partner-assisted pull-ups: A partner helps you with the up portion of the pull-up by "spotting" you on the way up.
 By spotting you, your partner allows you to practice the full ROM by reducing some of your body weight.
 The concept is similar to using assistance bands or pull-up assist machines.
-The difference is partner-assisted pull-ups more closely resemble the mechanics of a full ROM pull-up (if done properly).
+The difference is that partner-assisted pull-ups more closely resemble the mechanics of a full ROM pull-up (if done properly).

 How to do it: Begin by pulling yourself up as far as you can go.
 Your partner should wait to spot you until you have no more upward momentum.
 This will help you get the most out of your workout.
-Partners should provide assistance by pressing on your mid/upper back with their hands rather than "holding your feet."
-Most trainers discourage holding the feet for the same reason they dislike the pull-up assist machines—holding a person's feet provides "too much" assistance which causes you to lose form and allows you to use your legs to assist you too much.
-Plus, you could face plant if your grip tires and your partner is holding your feet.
+Partners should provide assistance by pressing on your mid- or upper back with their hands rather than "holding your feet."
+Most trainers discourage holding the feet for the same reason they dislike the pull-up assist machines.
+Holding a person's feet provides "too much" assistance, which causes you to lose form and allows you to use your legs to assist you too much.
+Plus, you could face-plant if your grip tires and your partner is holding your feet.